pralab/ImageNet-Patch/readme.md

 The demo code for the application of the generated patches on a batch from the Imagenet dataset.

-# Documentation
+## :world_map: Documentation

 Paper -> Preprint available at https://arxiv.org/abs/2203.04412

-Tutorial -> link file example.py, a detailed example of how to use ImageNet-Patch in your model predictions
+Tutorial -> you can find a detailed example of how to use ImageNet-Patch in your model predictions in https://github.com/DanieleAngioni97/ImageNet-Patch/blob/master/example.py

+# :joystick: Example

-# How can I load the patches?
+### How can I load the patches?

 You can find the patches saved in assets/patches.gz in the form (patches, targets), where patches and targets are pytorch tensors respectively with shape (10, 3, 224, 224) and (10,).